 Ice cream machines essentially do three things, freeze mix, add air to the product and dispense the product.
 The amount of air in ice cream is called overrun which is relevant to the overall product that you serve.
 Overrun is measured in percentage and it's basically the amount of air added to the product relative to the amount of mix added.
-For instance, if you add one gallon of mix to the machine and it dispenses 1.5 gallons of finished product, then the overrun is 50%.
-Pressurized and gravity machines each produce their own percentage of overrun, which is an important consideration when you're looking to purchase or lease and ice cream making machine.
+For instance, if you add one gallon of mix to the machine and it dispenses 1.5 gallons of the finished product, then the overrun is 50%.
+Pressurized and gravity machines each produce their own percentage of overrun, which is an important consideration when you're looking to purchase or lease an ice cream-making machine.

 When it comes to pressurized VS gravity equipment, we learn that there is no wrong answer when it comes to using one or the other.
 It merely depends on which machine is better for your situation.